tshi13/Do-It/doc/SRS.md

 ## Software Architecture & Technology Stack:
-It will be a web application, and we will use the MongoDB, Express, React, and Node.js.
-Programming languages could be Javascript and Python.
+It will be a CRUD web application, and we will use the MongoDB, Express, React, and Node.js.
+More technologies may be introduced if needed, programming languages could be Javascript and Python.

 ## Similar Apps: